Best Border Security and Control methods.

 - Concentration of border management resources in priority areas

-- Mobile infrastructure – drones can be moved around
+- Mobile infrastructure – move around

 - Flight missions are undeterred by geography (oceans, swamps, mountains)